Delicious Huli Huli Chicken

 How to make Huli Huli Chicken

-Step One: Whisk together the ketchup, soy sauce, chicken broth, and brown sugar in a bowl.
-Once that is mixed, add in the minced garlic root, sesame oil, and rice vinegar.
+Step One: Whisk together the pineapple juice, ketchup, soy sauce, and brown sugar in a bowl.
+Once that is mixed, add in the minced garlic, ginger paste sesame oil, and rice vinegar.
 Set aside one cup of this marinade and then cover and keep it in the fridge.
 You’ll use this for basting the chicken later while it’s cooking.

 Step Two: Add the chicken thighs into a sturdy freezer bag pour in the rest of the marinade .
 Mix around the chicken thighs so that the marinade covers the chicken entirely.
 Put the bag in the fridge to marinate overnight.
 If you can’t do it overnight, be sure to let it marinate for at least 8 hours.